rust-embedded/rust-raspberrypi-OS-tutorials/12_exceptions_part1_groundwork/README.md

 ## tl;dr

-We lay the groundwork for all the architectural `CPU exceptions`.
-For now, only print an elaborate system state through a `panic!` call, and halt execution; This will help finding bugs during development and runtime.
+- We lay the groundwork for all the architectural `CPU exceptions`.
+For now, only print an elaborate system state through a `panic!` call, and halt execution
+- This will help finding bugs during development and runtime.

-For demo purposes, MMU `page faults` are used to demonstrate (i) returning from an exception and (ii) the default `panic!` behavior.
+- For demo purposes, MMU `page faults` are used to demonstrate (i) returning from an exception and (ii) the default `panic!` behavior.

 ## Table of Contents